o/simmetrica/README.md

 Now, you can see your shiny dashboard with pointing your browser to `http://127.0.0.1:5000/`.

+A full list of usage options can be displayed with the `--help` flag

+     ➜  simmetrica git:(master) ✗ python app.py --help

 #####Configuring dashboard blocks

 Dashboard is configured with `config.yml` file, this file have a yaml list called `graphs`.
 Graphs widgets rendered with lovely [rickshaw](https://github.com/shutterstock/rickshaw) (HTML5 + SVG and d3.js) library.